 Jim & Frances

-Jim and I are married with four adult kids and two grandchildren, and are both retired – but definitely not bored!
+Jim and I are married with four adult kids and three grandchildren, and are both retired – but definitely not bored!
 Jim enjoyed a 28 year career with Ducks Unlimited, involved in waterfowl conservation and habitat preservation.
 Retiring early from DU, he partnered in a small millwork business and spent the next twelve years actively engaged in securing custom cabinet work for a crew of five employees.
 Upon stepping down from business, he sought opportunities to play his trumpet again, a serious hobby which began in his teens but had been sadly neglected.
 He has made up for lost time, and is now involved in several community bands, playing music which ranges from big band sound to the oom pahs of German music to Dixieland favorites.

 He and I are enthusiastic about the launch of Winnipeg's first cohousing community.
 Initially tweaked by a CBC radio documentary, our interest was enhanced by visits to ten cohousing communities in Western Canada.